-If your goal is to deliver exceptionally dry cars time and time again, you have to start with a clean car because the cleaner the car is, the better it’s going to dry.
+If your goal is to deliver exceptionally dry cars time and time again, you have to start with a clean car.
+The cleaner the car is, the better it’s going to dry.

 That’s not just sage advice—it’s based on the science behind today’s modern car wash, specifically regarding pH.

-Webster’s dictionary defines pH as a measure of acidity or alkalinity on a scale between 0 and 14 with solutions becoming more acidic as you approach zero and more alkaline as you get closer to 14.
+Webster’s dictionary defines pH as a measure of acidity or alkalinity.
+The scale runs between 0 and 14 with solutions becoming more acidic as you approach zero and more alkaline as you get closer to 14.

-Most people envision the path to a clean, shiny car starting with the application of soap, water, brushes and high-speed blowers—and that’s all very valid because it’s essentially true.
-But what most people don’t realize is that the path to an exceptionally dry car actually starts with the pH of the water and chemicals applied to the car’s surface.
+Most people envision the path to a clean, shiny car starting with the application of soap, water, brushes and high-speed blowers.
+That’s all very valid because it’s essentially true.
+But what most people don’t realize is that the path to an exceptionally dry car actually starts with the pH of the water.
+Chemicals applied to the car’s surface come next.
 If the pH of the water and chemicals used to wash the car are not within a specific range, chances are the car will emerge from the tunnel still wet.

 The short-term result will be an unhappy customer.
 The long-term result could be a dramatic dip in business.
 You don’t have to be a chemist to consistently produce clean, dry cars but you do have to pay attention to how pH factors into chemical interactions at your wash—and ultimately the quality of your service offering.